Gooba: Music video

 The music video was released alongside the official single release on May 8, 2020, and was shot in April 2020.
 Hernandez had previously asked a judge for permission to film the video in his backyard during home confinement.
 Upon release, the music video reached over 38.9 million views in its first 24 hours, breaking the record for the biggest debut for a hip hop song on YouTube, previously held by Eminem's "Killshot".
 On May 31, 2020, the music video was temporarily removed from YouTube due to a copyright complaint by Kenyan producer Magix Enga; he claimed that "Gooba" sampled one of his songs without permission.

 Background and concept

 The video was shot and directed by 6ix9ine himself, while under home confinement, stemming from 6ix9ine's supervised release from prison on April 2, 2020.
-It was directed by CanonF8, David Wept, and 6ix9ine himself and was shot less than two weeks before its release, with the rapper only being allowed to shoot for two hours per week, per a judge's order.
+It was directed by CanonF8, David Wept, and 6ix9ine himself, produced by Omar Reynoso and was shot less than two weeks before its release, with the rapper only being allowed to shoot for two hours per week, per a judge's order.

 The video features 6ix9ine's girlfriend Rachel "Jade" Wattley and a "rainbow of big booty models" twerking, while covered in paint.
 In one scene, the video cuts to 6ix9ine transforming himself into an animated rat (a reference to him ratting out his former gang members).
 He also shows off his ankle monitor.
 The rapper's security guards are also seen in the video.